Constraints on the Local Cosmic Void from the Pantheon Supernovae Data

 \section{Summary and Discussion}

-In this paper, we try to test both of the local cosmic inhomogeneity and the cosmic anisotropy on small scales at the same time using the SNIa data of Pantheon.
-Similar to the hemisphere comparison method, but with the LTB metric instead of the FRLW metric, we first divide the full dataset into several date subsets and then use the date subsets to constrain the void parameters $\{\delta_{0,s},z_{{\rm C},s}\}$ in the corresponding direction.
-Due to the paucity of data, we just concentrate on the profile of the void at $z<z_{\rm C}$ where the curvature changes by $10\%$.
-Even though we turn to this trick, we just can constrain $\delta_{0,s}$ well but can't constrain $z_{{\rm C},s}$ well.
-The constraints on $\delta_{0,s}$ for all cut cases are consistent with the FLRW metric at $95\%$ CL.
-The constraints on $z_{{\rm C},s}$ for all cut cases are almost beyond $2.26$ at $95\%$ CL.
-That is to say, our constraints are too weak to challenge the cosmic homogeneity and the cosmic isotropy.
-If the local cosmic void dose exist, however, even a smaller cosmic inhomogeneity at the center of a deeper void can lead to a larger cosmic anisotropy at the boundary of this void.
+In this paper, we try to test both of the local cosmic inhomogeneity and anisotropy on small scales at the same time using the SNIa data of Pantheon.
+Similar\Mov{ly} to the hemisphere comparison method, \Mov{however using} the LTB metric instead of the FRLW metric, we first divide the full dataset into several \Mov{data} subsets and then use the \Mov{data} subsets to constrain the void parameters $\{\delta_{0,s},z_{{\rm C},s}\}$ in the corresponding direction.
+Due to the paucity of data, we concentrate on the profile of the void at $z<z_{\rm C}$ where the curvature changes by $10\%$. \Mov{Despite this maneuver, only $\delta_{0,s}$ turns out well constrained, contrary to $z_{{\rm C},s}$}.
+The constraints on $\delta_{0,s}$ for all \Mov{division} cases are consistent with the FLRW metric at $95\%$ CL.
+The constraints on $z_{{\rm C},s}$ for all \Mov{division} cases are almost beyond $2.26$ at $95\%$ CL.
+That is to say, our constraints are too weak to challenge the cosmic homogeneity and isotropy.
+If the local cosmic void \Mov{does} exist, however, even a smaller cosmic inhomogeneity at the center of a deeper void can lead to a larger cosmic anisotropy at the boundary of this void.

-Although our results are consistent with the cosmic homogeneity and the cosmic isotropy at $95\%$ CL, there are some deviations from FLRW metric at $68\%$ CL.
-These deviations result from either the paucity of data in the data subset or the real physics in the corresponding direction.
-Therefore, more SNIa observations or other cosmological observations are needed to alleviate the paucity of data in certain directions.
+Although our results are consistent with the cosmic homogeneity and isotropy at $95\%$ CL, \MovE{as the $\delta_{0,s}$ are consistent with 0 (denoting cosmic homogeneity) while the constraints on $\delta_{0,s}$ are consistent with each other (indicating cosmic isotropy), }there are some deviations from FLRW metric at $68\%$ CL.
+These deviations result \Mov{either }from the paucity of data in the subset or real physics in the corresponding direction.
+Therefore, more SNIa observations or other cosmological observations are needed to alleviate the \Mov{possible effect of }paucity of data in certain directions.